TerpEE93/junos-automation/Templates/system/README.txt

     device-specific variables.
 However, it doesn't seem that there is a YAML library that supports merging of two or more documents into a single document.
-At least, there's nothing obvious to a non-programmer like me...
+At least, there's nothing obvious to a non-programmer like me.

+    Update:  I've been told the idea above is best addressed via a tool like Ansible.
+I have that loaded now, so I'll start playing with it.